Export Requirements by Country and Jurisdiction (N-Z)

 Ukraine has adopted the certification requirements in place for the European Union (EU).

-Ukraine is not a participant of the Veterinary Equivalence Agreement between the U.S. and EU, therefore all product exported to Ukraine requires physical inspection.
-If the product is produced in a USDC HACCP QMP facility, a lot inspection is not required.
+Ukraine is not a participant of the Veterinary Equivalence Agreement between the US and EU, therefore all product exported to Ukraine requires physical inspection.
+If the product is produced in an Approved Establishment with USDC NOAA EMP, a Lot inspection is not required.

 Certification Requirements